adhearsion/ruby_ami/README.md

 Executing actions does not strictly have to be done within the event handler, but it is not valid to send AMI events before receiving a `FullyBooted` event.
 If you attempt to execute an action prior to this, it may fail, and `RubyAMI::Stream` will not help you recover or queue the action until the connection is `FullyBooted`; you must manage this timing yourself.
 That said, assuming you take care of this, you may invoke `RubyAMI::Stream#send_action` from anywhere in your code and it will return the response of the action.

-RubyAMI also has a class called `RubyAMI::Client` which used to be the main usage method.
-The purpose of this class was to tie together two AMI connections and separate events and action execution between the two in order to avoid some issues present in Asterisk < 1.8 with regards to separating overlapping events and executing multiple actions simultaneously.
-These issues are no longer present, and so **`RubyAMI::Client` is now deprecated and will be removed in RubyAMI 3.0**.

 ## Links:
 * [Source](https://github.com/adhearsion/ruby_ami)
 * [Documentation](http://rdoc.info/github/adhearsion/ruby_ami/master/frames)